-Examine the multi-billion-dollar investment into wireless, video and advertising services by AT&T in the report “AT&T Media Strategy 2019.”
-The report explores whether AT&T will reshape the media market in the United States for millions of subscribers to its cable services.
+Examine the multi-billion-dollar investment into wireless, video and advertising services by AT&T in the report series “AT&T Media Strategy 2019.”
+The reports explore whether AT&T will reshape the media market in the United States for millions of subscribers to its cable services.

 With the purchase of Time Warner, AT&T has doubled down on its video and digital advertising investment with variety of deep offers to its subscribers.